rcorre/dtiled/README.md

 auto tilesUnderWall = grid.maskTilesAround(RowCol(5,3), mask);
 bool canPlaceWall = tilesUnderWall.all!(x => !x.hasObstruction);
 ```

+`OrthoMap` supports all of this functionality as it is a wrapper around a
+`RectGrid`.

 # Algorithms
 Most of the above was pretty mundane, so lets break out `dtiled.algorithm`.